 If users are logged on using this database, a dialog box will be displayed listing current users.
 Send a message requesting users to log off.
-(Refer to "Active Users in the Database" on page 84 if you would
+(Refer to "Active Users in the Database" on page 79 if you would

-Tip: Refer to "Creating and Modifying Types" on page 87 for a general discussion of adding fields to types.
+Tip: Refer to "Creating and Modifying Types" on page 82 for a general discussion of adding fields to types. like a description of this dialog box.)
+When no users are logged on using this database, the Choose a Type dialog box appears.

-- like a description of this dialog box.)
-When no users are logged on using this database, the Choose a Type dialog box appears. - 3 Double-click the type to which you want to add a Status field. - 4 Click the Insert Field button (Figure 4-7) and choose Single Item Combo Box.
+- 3 Open the Defect type. - 4 Locate the Status field and remove the TR\Item\State tag from the General tab. - 5 Save and Close. - 6 Double-click the new type to which you want to add a Status field. - 7 Click the Insert Field button (Figure 4-7) and choose Drop-down List Field.